YassaaaTU/nuxt-tailwindV4-ts_rules/.vscode/daisyui.md

 8. suggested - if you need placeholder images, use https://picsum.photos/200/300 with the size you want
 9. suggested - when designing , don't add a custom font unless it's necessary
 10. don't add `bg-base-100 text-base-content` to body unless it's necessary
+11. For design decisions, use Refactoring UI book best practices

 daisyUI 5 class names are one of the following categories. these type names are only for reference and are not used in the actual code
 - `component`: the required component class